kodlyft/di/README.md

 This app integrates Pakistan's Federal Board of Revenue (FBR) Digital Invoicing System (PRAL DI API v1.12) and POS Fiscal services with ERPNext so teams can submit, validate, and track tax-compliant invoices inside their ERP workflow.
+You can find the documentation [here](https://docs.kodlyft.com/digital-invoicing/introduction)

 ## Highlights